kjs3/invoice_report/README.md

 ### What it does

-* Reads in included csv and psv (pipe separated) txt files
+* Reads included csv and psv (pipe separated) txt files
 * Automatically determines if file is csv or psv
 * Files represent invoices and are split up into line-items
 * Line-items are parsed differently depending on csv or psv type